allenaguas/GIS/ArcGIS Utility Network/README.md

 ArcGIS: Utility Network Automation

 Background:
  Python examples/scripts that can aid in working with utility networks for electric distribution in ArcGIS Pro.
 You can modify and expand upon them to suit your specific requirements and workflows.
+These scripts demonstrate basic functionalities such as creating diagrams, performing traces, calculating subnetworks, and generating reports in an electric utility network.

 1) Script to Create a Utility Network Diagram:
 Explanation: This script creates a utility network diagram for the specified electric utility network.
 It uses the CreateUtilityNetworkDiagram_management function provided by ArcPy to generate the diagram.
 The diagram will visualize the network topology and connectivity.